hashgraph/hedera-improvement-proposal/HIP/hip-23.md

 **Backward compatibility**

-1. The default value of this numberOfAutomaticAssociations attribute will be 0.
+1. The default value of this `numberOfAutomaticAssociations` attribute will be `0`.
 This means that the user needs to explicitly associate every token.
 This is compatible with how the system works today.
-2. For the existing accounts, this numberOfAutomaticAssociations attribute will be set to 0 during migration.
+2. For the existing accounts, this `numberOfAutomaticAssociations` attribute will be set to `0` during migration.

 **User stories**